ohata-toast/RDS/en/backup-and-restore.md

 **Auto Backup Run Time**

 * Allows you set the time that the backup automatically takes place.
 It consists of the backup start time and the backup window.
 You can set the backup run time multiple times so that it does not overlap.
 Performs backup at any point in the backup window based on the start time of the backup.
 The backup window is not related to the total running time of the backup.
 Backup time is proportional to the size of the database and the service load.
-If the backup fails, retry the backup based on the number of backups retries if it does not exceed the backup retries times.
+If the backup fails, retry the backup based on the number of backups retries if it does not exceed the backup window.

 > [Caution]
 > A backup might not be performed in some situations, such as when a previous backup does not terminate.